csabakecskemeti/no_more_typo/README.md

 ![logo](https://github.com/csabakecskemeti/no_more_typo/blob/main/no_more_typo.jpg)

 Small utility that uses LLM to fix typos and syntax errors in the text stored in the clipboard.
+Executable in the dist folder, created by:
+`pyinstaller --onefile  no_more_typo.py`

 ## Run executable
 You can run the code without setting up a pyton environment.